Translated by Takuya Erik Watanabe

 Address: Hokkaido, Hakodate, Goryokaku 43-9

 Onuma Quasi-National Park (Japanese), established in 1958, is a natural park that offers a view of the 1,131 meter-active volcano, Komagatake.
 The view of Komagatake changes depending on which angle you view it from.
 It's loved by tourists as a rare active volcano that can be climbed during June-October.

 The two lakes on the west side of the mountain, Onuma and Konuma, also offer wonderful views.
-The entire area a natural park and the habitat of many animals and plants.
-It is also an ideal spot for outdoor sports such as hiking, horseback riding, camping and fishing.
+The entire area is a natural park and the habitat of many animals and plants.
+It is also an ideal spot for outdoor sports such as hiking, horseback riding, camping, and fishing.

 The Onuma Quasi-National Park can be reached by train (the nearest station is the JR Onuma-Koen Station) or by the local Hakodate buses (Onuma-Koen bus stop).